kavyaemani/Machine-Learning-Flight-Delay-Prediction/README.md

-Below is a concise **README.md** style write-up you could place on GitHub.
-It explains your flight delay prediction project’s workflow and clarifies that **class weighting** (not up/down sampling) is used in the code snippet you’ve shown.

----

 # Flight Delay Prediction

 This project explores various machine learning methods to predict flight delays using a dataset of flight records.
 Our goal is to handle class imbalance (delays vs. non-delays) by **assigning higher weights** to the minority class rather than performing up/down sampling.